Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Results and discussion

 Given the network architecture, the predictions on the full-domain and on the half-domain datasets are compared.
 One of the advantages of the FCN is that the architecture does not depend on the size of the input.
 Either datasets can then be used to train the neural-network model.
 Despite providing more information per sample during training, the predictions of the model optimized on the full-domain dataset are less accurate than the ones on the half-domain dataset.
 This can be explained by considering that the boundary layer is a spatially-developing flow.
-This means that each sample contain a range of Reynolds numbers that need to be predicted.
-The smaller the range, the more accurate the predictions.
-This result is encouraging for the future experimental applications, since the input data that can be obtained are limited to a small interrogation window (\textit{e.g.} obtained from particle-image velocimetry), with a small Reynolds-number range.
-Because of these observations, the prediction results in the subsequent part of the paper will be only related to the half-domain dataset.
+This means that each sample contains a range of Reynolds numbers that need to be predicted.
+If we consider the error in the predictions along the streamwise direction shown in figure~\ref{figure01}, the trend exhibits a minimum at the center of the sample.
+This is a result of the use of MSE as training objective function.
+Furthermore, the larger the sample, the lower the Reynolds number at which we can achieve the highest accuracy.
+If we consider a smaller range encompassing only the higher Reynolds numbers (\textit{i.e.} we use HD samples), more accurate predictions can be obtained at high $Re$.
+This result is encouraging for experimental applications, since the input data that can be obtained are limited to a small interrogation window (\textit{e.g.} obtained from particle-image velocimetry), with a small Reynolds-number range.
+It should be noted, however, that training the models on a smaller portion of the domain reduces the overall amount of data available for optimization for a given size of the training dataset.
+Further shrinking of the domain size will eventually yield a performance reduction because of this trade-off Because of these observations, the prediction results in the subsequent part of the paper will be only related to the half-domain dataset.